asadomsk/KV62TelegramBot/README.md

 Keep your token secure and store it safely, it can be used by anyone to control your bot.
 I keep it at the heart of my app - **AppSettings class.**

-## Use the Application
+## How to use the Application?
-Once the application is running from the IDE you can test it by navigating to http://localhost:8080/, which is used to poll your messages/commands.
+1. Run the application on your local machine
+2. Run Ngrok.exe and write the command: **ngrok http 8080** (if the application is exposed on 8080)
+Ngrok will display a UI in your terminal with the public URL of your tunnel and other status and metrics information about connections made over your tunnel

 weather@KV62Boot {City name} - Get the current day overview from https://openweathermap.org/api trains@KV62Bot - Get the relevant trains schedule